archivesunleashed/aut-docs/Building-and-Running-Warcbase-Under-OS-X.md

-# Building and Running Warcbase under OS X
-## Written by Jeremy Wiebe (University of Waterloo)

 In order to build a functional Warcbase setup under OS X, a number of minor changes to the [official project instructions](https://github.com/lintool/warcbase) are required.

 ### Prerequisites